bilalStudy/javamicroservice/README.md

 - Provides functionalities for creating and managing mock users.
 - Ensures that user IDs provided in orders correspond to actual, legitimate users in the system.

+## User Stories
+The user stories from the arbeidskrav: As a potential car buyer.
+I want to view a list of available cars.
+So that I can select a car to purchase.
+As a registered user/mock user.
+I want to be able to place an order for a selected car.
+So that I can initiate the car purchase process.Æ
+As a user placing an order/mock user.
+I want to be notified if my order is successfully processed or canceled.
+So that I am aware of the status of my car purchase.
+As a user making a purchase/mock user.
+I want to have a receipt for my completed purchases.
+So that I can keep a record of my transactions.
+All of these are implemented, but the details for them could be nicer in the frontend. also some more details on this in the reflection document.

 ## Pictures of Working Application
 ![](img/dockercomposestart.png)![](img/gateway.png)![](img/gatewaystarted.png)![](img/multipleservicerunning.png)![](img/orderpost.png)![](img/postinventory.png)![](img/postproduct.png)![](img/postuser.png)![](img/rabbitinventory.png)![](img/rabbitorder.png)![](img/rabbitpayment.png)![](img/rabbitproduct.png)